Cohomology and deformations of oriented dialgebras: Introduction

-The paper is organized as folllows: In Section \ref{sec 2}, we discuss some preliminaries of dialgebras and its representations.
+The paper is organized as folllows: In Section \ref{sec 2}, we discuss some preliminaries of dialgebras and its cohomology.
+We also discuss some results on the plane mirror image of planar binary trees which will be used in the construction of oriented dialgebra cohomology.
 In Section \ref{sec 3}, we introduce the notion of oriented dialgebra and give some examples.
-In Section \ref{sec 4}, we develop the cohomology for the oriented dialgebras.
-In Section \ref{sec 5}, we discuss classification of singular extensions of oriented dialgebras.
-In the last Section, we introduce a one-parameter formal deformations of oriented dialgebras and study how the cohomology defined in Section \ref{sec 4} is related to the deformation.
+In Section \ref{sec 4}, we discuss different type of algebras in the oriented setting and how they are related to each other.
+In Section \ref{sec 5}, we develop the cohomology for the oriented dialgebras.
+In Section \ref{sec 6}, we study the singular extensions of oriented dialgebras and obtain a standard result about the relationship between extensions and cohomology.
+In the last Section, we introduce a one-parameter formal deformations of oriented dialgebra and study how the cohomology defined in Section \ref{sec 5} is related to the deformation.